top of page

 Here are 2 recent script requests that came through our site:

 "Mexican production for 1 million dollars.
 I am looking for a "coming of age" script, with a strong female protagonist, full of struggle and sexual content.
-The main theme its personal liberation."
+The main theme is personal liberation."

 "Feature length screenplay that focuses on immigration.
 Scripts that are set on the U.S./Mexican border preferred.
 Will also consider scripts set in Central America.
 Must be written in Spanish."

 In 2019, NPR reported Netflix would make a considerable production push in Mexico in 2020.
 They were right.
-The online streaming giant set aside $200 million on in-country production this year, part of its significant expansion internationally.
+The online streaming giant set aside $200 million on in-country production in 2020, part of its significant expansion internationally.

 Netflix has always pumped money into narco and food content, but Netflix has new plans moving forward.
 Netflix is giving Mexican filmmakers the green-light to break stereotypes.
 This will pay off brilliantly.
 Bela Bajaria is a name every screenwriter, showrunner, filmmaker, producer, and even a production assistant, needs to know.